 Criteria for Admission

-Once the University of Minnesota receives all required materials for a complete application, applicants will be invited to interview.
+Once the University of Minnesota receives all required materials for a complete and eligible application, applicants will be reviewed for an interview invitation.
 After the interview, the admissions committee uses a holistic review process that considers an applicant's academic qualifications, experiences, skills and attributes.
 We value well-rounded applications who have the foundation to successfully complete our program and add diversity to the class.
 Learn more about the timing of the review process on the application process.

 In keeping with our holistic admissions process, we do not have academic minimum eligibility requirements.
 However, the admissions committee carefully reviews applications for evidence of academic preparedness for the PharmD curriculum.
 Demonstrate this to the committee by taking full-time course loads, earning high grades in prerequisite courses and challenging upper-level courses, and performing well on the PCAT examination.